 Additional Information: Battle had begun before the arrival of Vorakadence which began its operational approach to the battle eleven minutes before it was supposed to begin.
 Boranthus was already deeply engaged, heavy damage sustained.
 Three unidentifiable vessels drifting in close proximity to battle presumed to have been part of the engagement before destruction, unknown which side they had been on prior to the battle.
 Vorakadence engaged Primary objective Carrier and destroyed it before attempting to aid the Boranthus in its engagement with a Havoc Class Raider but it crippled the enemy vessel before Vorakadence could engage.
-Vorakadence than attempted to aid the stricken Boranthus which by this point appeared almost crippled itself, only to be warned off at the last second and, after engaging engines at maximum velocity managed to shelter behind the wreck of the destroyed Carrier before the explosion from the Boranthus’ primary reactor going critical could overtake them.”
+Vorakadence then attempted to aid the stricken Boranthus which by this point appeared almost crippled itself, only to be warned off at the last second and, after engaging engines at maximum velocity managed to shelter behind the wreck of the destroyed Carrier before the explosion from the Boranthus’ primary reactor going critical could overtake them.”

 A collective feeling of relief had entered the room and all the men found themselves smiling before the Admiral noted that there was a final part he had not yet read.
 He cut off the two generals as he continued reading.

 “Before sensor blind caused by Boranthus destruction one snap of the auger array detected a transport detaching from the Boranthus and appeared to be aligning its course with the Vorakadence.
 Sensor blind prevented further observation, but examination of the sensor scan strongly indicates the craft may have been a Stormbird which is only known to still be in service of very remote Chapter of Loyalist Adeptus Astartes in minority, the bulk of these surviving craft are however known to be in operational use by the Adeptus Astartes of the Traitor Legions.